Indonesian Journal of Pedagogy and Teacher Education

 https://ejournal.gomit.id/ijopate

 <p><strong>Indonesian Journal of Pedagogy and Teacher Education (IJOPATE) </strong>with<strong> E</strong>-<strong>ISSN: 3025-8359</strong> is managed by <strong>CV Media Inti Teknologi</strong>. <strong>The Indonesian Journal of Pedagogy and Teacher Education</strong> is a scholarly journal dedicated to publishing high-quality research in the fields of pedagogy and teacher education, with a particular emphasis on the Indonesian and Southeast Asian contexts.
-This journal aims to provide a platform for academics, researchers, education practitioners, and policymakers to share knowledge, innovations, and best practices in efforts to enhance the quality of education and teacher professionalism.</p> <p> </p>CV Media Inti Teknologien-USIndonesian Journal of Pedagogy and Teacher Education3025-8359<div>Authors who publish with this journal agree to the following terms:</div> <ol> <li>Authors retain copyright and acknowledge that the Journal of Multidisciplinary Applied Natural Science is the first publisher, licensed under a <a href="https://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution License</a>.</li> <li>Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgment of its initial publication in this journal.</li> <li>Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges and earlier and greater citation of published work.</li> </ol>AI in English Language Learning: Balancing Innovation, Opportunity, and Human Connection
+This journal aims to provide a platform for academics, researchers, education practitioners, and policymakers to share knowledge, innovations, and best practices in efforts to enhance the quality of education and teacher professionalism.</p> <p> </p>CV Media Inti Teknologien-USIndonesian Journal of Pedagogy and Teacher Education3025-8359<div>Authors who publish with this journal agree to the following terms:</div> <ol> <li>Authors retain copyright and acknowledge that the Journal of Multidisciplinary Applied Natural Science is the first publisher, licensed under a <a href="https://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution License</a>.</li> <li>Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgment of its initial publication in this journal.</li> <li>Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges and earlier and greater citation of published work.</li> </ol>Reclaiming Meaning in the Age of Intelligent Machines: Spiritual Intelligence and Human-Centered AI in English Language Teaching

 https://creativecommons.org/licenses/by-sa/4.0